West Texas reports nearly 200 measles cases. New Mexico is up to 30

 Last week, a school-age child died of measles in Texas, the nation’s first measles death in a decade.
 The U.S. Centers for Disease Control and Prevention announced this week that they were sending a team to Texas to help local public health officials respond to the outbreak.

-Across the state border from the epicenter of the outbreak, Lea County, New Mexico, had 10 cases Thursday after health officials confirmed an unvaccinated adult who died without seeking medical care had the virus, though as of Friday, measles has not been confirmed as the cause.
+Across the state border from the epicenter of the outbreak, Lea County, New Mexico, had 10 cases Thursday after health officials confirmed an unvaccinated adult who died without seeking medical care tested positive for measles.
+The state medical investigator has not announced the official cause of death, but the state health department said Friday it is “measles-related.”

-But in an update on the state health department’s website, the number of cases in Lea County shot up Friday to 30.
-The department has said it hasn’t been able to prove a clear connection to the Texas outbreak; on Feb.
+Also Friday, the number of cases in Lea County shot up 30, according to an update on the state health department website.
+The agency has said it hasn’t been able to prove a clear connection to the Texas outbreak; on Feb.
 14, it said a link is “suspected.”

 The CDC said Friday it has also confirmed measles cases in Alaska, California, Florida, Georgia, Kentucky, New Jersey, New York City, Pennsylvania, Rhode Island and Washington.